 New Jersey-based electronic musician Dayve Hawk

-released singles as Memory Cassette and Weird Tapes (a sort of yin/yang
+was initially active as both Memory Cassette and Weird Tapes (a sort of yin/yang

 and female/male dichotomy).

 Memory Cassette released the four-song EP Call & Response (Acephale, 2009) that contains chillwave classics such as Surfin and Body in the Water.

 Eventually he settled on Memory Tapes as his official moniker and

 re-debuted with the Caribbean-tinged dancefloor novelty Bicycle (2009).

 Seek Magic (Acephale, 2009) is a collection of charming dance-pop